sudhakar3697/awesome-electron-alternatives/README.md

 * [OpenJFX or JavaFX](https://openjfx.io/): JavaFX is an open source, next generation client application platform for desktop, mobile and embedded systems built on Java.
 It is a collaborative effort by many individuals and companies with the goal of producing a modern, efficient, and fully featured toolkit for developing rich client applications.

 ### JS
-* [WelsonJS]: Build Windows desktop apps with JavaScript, HTML, and CSS based on WSH/HTA or GTK.
+* [WelsonJS](https://github.com/gnh1201/welsonjs): Build Windows desktop apps with JavaScript, HTML, and CSS based on WSH/HTA or GTK.
 * [NW.js](https://nwjs.io): Similar to electron, [provides Source code protection](https://nwjs.io/blog/js-src-protect-perf/))
 * [DeskGap](https://deskgap.com): bundles a Node.js runtime and leaves the HTML rendering to the operating system‘s webview)
 * [Neutralinojs](https://neutralino.js.org): chromium module is replaced with either user’s web browser or built-in browser component.
 Node run-time is replaced with a lightweight web server which exposes native OS functionality)